TobyX-Corp/phantom-react/docs/styles.md

 ## Layout Styles

-Layout styles used within ViroFlexView components.
+Layout styles used within FlexView components.
 Please refer to https://facebook.github.io/react-native/docs/layout-props for more information.

 ?> Border related layout props are currently not supported.

 ## Text Styles

-The styles below only apply to ViroText.
+The styles below only apply to Text.
 Please see that component for more info on how to define these.

 **color**	ColorPropType